 We Can Learn a Lesson from the Swedes

-Closest to the Skin
+Closest to the Skin - Base Layer

-Wind & Water
+Outer Layer - Protect From Wind & Water

 To fend of wind, rain, or even snow, we recommend an outer layer that is both wind and waterproof.
 Thinner wind jackets can also be supplemented with a traditional raincoat or one of the thin ponchos we provide to our Explorers, when needed.
 Opt for hats and gloves that fit comfortably and can be easy taken on and off independently.

 Jumping in puddles and mud is fun!
 And unavoidable with our Explorers.
 We therefore recommend adults and children have good, solid, footwear so that they can thoroughly enjoy the program.
 For young children, winter boots or waterproof rubber boots are great option and offer protection from mud and other elements.
 Older children may feel more comfortable in a pair of waterproof winter boots or more traditional hiking shoes.
 For Adults, traditional hiking boots or rubber "wellingtons" tend to work best.